maehw/DiyIrTower/README.md

 avrdude -c ehajo-isp -p t13a -U flash:w:main.elf:e
 ```

-Please note that under `./test/firmware`, there's some more code to test the assembled hardware like blinking the activity indication and IR LEDs (`blink.c`) or echo-ing the serially received UART characters (`serial_echo.c`).
+Please note that under `./test/firmware`, there's some more code to test the assembled hardware like blinking the activity indication LED (`blink.c`) or echo-ing the serially received UART characters (`serial_echo.c`).
+The commands from above can be reused, only the filename needs to be changed.

-### Disclaimer
+## Disclaimer

 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.